INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Dataset Generation

 \textbf{World generation with kill tracking.} For each gold formula $\varphi^\star$, each candidate world is a random finite model with a target extension induced by $\varphi^\star$.
 Unary predicates $P,Q$ are sampled via Bernoulli trials with $p_{\text{unary}}=0.4$ (constrained to 15--85\% true per predicate).
 Binary predicates $R,S$ use regular out-degree sampling: each element has exactly 2 outgoing edges for each relation to keep relational density stable across domain sizes and avoid degenerate sparse/dense regimes for quantifiers.
 Domain sizes vary by band (5--7 for easy, 7--10 for medium, 8--12 for hard).
 Before accepting a world, we require that it kills at least one surviving hypothesis from the pool, i.e., a hypothesis that matched all previous worlds but fails on this one.

 \textbf{Filters.} After generating $k$ worlds, we apply rejection filters (Appendix \cref{tab:world_gen_params}): (i) \textbf{atomic}: reject if any atomic formula matches $\Target$ in all worlds; (ii) \textbf{subformula}: reject if any proper subformula of $\varphi^\star$ matches all worlds; (iii) \textbf{quantifier-free}: reject if any quantifier-free combination matches all worlds.
-These filters ensure that accepted instances require genuine quantifier reasoning.
+These filters remove the most obvious non-quantified shortcuts and make accepted instances more likely to require genuine quantifier reasoning.